Procedurally Generating plant stems

 }

-With our operation included into the turtle's lifecycle, now we're free to start implementing the code and pulling information out of the turtle!
-If you'd like to dig into the code as it exists in the repository, you can check out all of it on its own branch here: github folder link
+With our operation included in the turtle's lifecycle, now we're free to start implementing the code and pulling information out of the turtle!
+If you'd like to dig into the code as it exists in the repository, you can check out all of it on its branch here: github folder link

 Naive approach